Navigate aging and end-of-life

-The best time to start navigating your future health needs is today.
+The best time is today.

 Ematai: If Not Now, When?

-The best time to start navigating your future health needs is today.
+The best time is today.

 No one knows where their healthcare journey will take them.
 You can ensure that your healthcare decisions will be made by the person of your choice and